syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Customization of Dialog Content

-You can customize the predefined dialogs using [DialogTemplates.childContent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogTemplates.html#Syncfusion_Blazor_Popups_DialogTemplates_Content) property.
-Use the following code, to render the textbox component inside `Prompt` dialog.
+You can customize the predefined dialogs using the [DialogTemplates.childContent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogTemplates.html#Syncfusion_Blazor_Popups_DialogTemplates_Content) property.
+Use the following code to render the textbox component inside `Prompt` dialog:

 {% tabs %}
 {% highlight razor %}